Turbulence Scaling from Deep Learning Diffusion Generative Models: Results

 An important requirement for the application of neural network models for generating new samples of turbulence profiles is that the generated samples are genuinely new and not just memorized images from the training data.
 Judging by experience with generative neural network and real world images we do not expect this to be a problem.
 Nevertheless, we perform a quantitative test, as it is much more difficult to judge by eye the similarity of turbulence profiles in contrast to e.g. celebrity faces.

-In order to measure the similarity of generated images to the training data we use the standard cosine distance between the vectors of pixel intensities obtained by flattening the 2D images.
-Such a pixelwise comparison is appropriate as a test of memorization.
+In order to measure the similarity of generated images to the training data we use the standard cosine distance between the vectors of pixel intensities obtained by flattening the 2D images: \eq cosine\ distance(v_1, v_2) = 1 - \f{v_1\cdot v_2}{|v_1| |v_2|} \eqx Such a pixelwise comparison is appropriate as a test of memorization.
 To perform this experiment we turned off image augmentation and trained the diffusion model without any subsequent reflection or rotation.
 This somewhat reduced the diversity of the training dataset, making the danger of overfitting (or memorization) more acute.

 We generated a batch of 16 images and evaluated their cosine distance to all the 5000 training images.
 The histogram is shown in Fig.~\ref{fig.similarity} (left) and we see that all the distances are centered around 1 -- which is the extreme distance in this metric.
 We also identified the most similar pair of generated and training images which we show in Fig.~\ref{fig.similarity} (right).
 The two images are globally clearly different.
 Hence, the diffusion model indeed generates genuinely novel samples.